EdenHecht/SurveyBox/README.md

 9. Add a drag and drop functionality to the page timeline and update the store accordingly
 10. Separate the edit bar to individual component- statements/questions and display them dynamically
 11. Make the background button work, display the changes in the preview window and update the state accordingly
+12. Make the "next" button edit functionality, display the changes in the preview window and update the state accordingly

 ###### next milestone:
-Make the "next" button work, display the changes in the preview window and update the state accordingly
+Make the statement pages edit functionality (header and sub-header edit), display the changes in the preview window and update the state accordingly